viktorasm/neglostyti.com/content/posts/2018-04-17 skinCluster total weight warning.md

   produce_a_warning()
 ```

 Sounds like a pretty rough limit.
-Slightly higher errors should definitely should not make a difference for mesh deformation.
+Slightly higher errors should definitely not make a difference for mesh deformation.

 Solution?
 Probably easiest is just to disable normalization in the skinCluster, if your weights setting code already takes care of that.